Matt Olson Preview, Player Props: Braves vs. Giants

 Matt Olson At The Plate

-- He ranks 45th in batting average, 10th in on base percentage, and second in slugging among qualifying hitters in baseball.
+- Among qualified hitters in MLB play, he ranks 44th in batting average, 11th in on-base percentage, and second in slugging.

-- In 47.9% of his games this year, Olson has had at least one RBI.
-He's picked up more than one in 23.1% and driven in three or more of his team's runs in 14 contests.
+- Olson has driven in a run in 58 games this season (47.5%), including 28 games with more than one RBI (23.0%).
+He has also driven in three or more of his team's runs in 14 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.